 No airport, no beaches, no cars and no motorbikes; welcome to Hydra … and its donkeys.

-Just 44 nautical miles from Greece’s Athens, this is the romantic weekender’s getaway.
+Just 44 nautical miles from Greece’s Athens, this is the romantic weekender’s getaway from Athens and draws global travellers looking to experience a laid-back Greek Island escape.
 Graced by 17th and 18th-century neoclassical pastel-coloured mansions, Hydra’s charming horseshoe-shaped harbour has long been the magnet for artists, writers and poets.

 The island’s old-world elegance is painted nightly by the ubiquitous sunsets, which have been at the heart of Hellenic culture for millennia, immortalised by the image of Helios carrying the sun across the sky on his four-horse chariot.